Alia2006/PDF-Annotation-Mirror/README.md

 ## Limitations

 - Some complex annotations with custom appearances might not flip perfectly
-- The tool does not modify the contents of the PDF document itself, only the annotations
+- The tool does not modify the contents of the PDF document itself, only flips the annotations

 ## Troubleshooting

-- If annotations don't appear correctly in the flipped PDF, try opening it in a different PDF viewer
+- If flipped annotations don't appear correctly in the PDF, try opening it in a different PDF viewer
-- Some PDF viewers might cache appearances - close and reopen the file to see changes
+- Some PDF viewers might cache appearances - close and reopen the file to see flipped changes
 - If annotations disappear after flipping, make sure the PDF doesn't have restrictions on editing

 ## License